llvm/clangd-www/design/include-cleaner.md

   having a `.inc` extension).
 In which case Include Cleaner uses the first self-contained header in the include stack as the public interface.

-After the responsible headers are collected, they only step left is producing diagnostics for unused headers.
+After the responsible headers are collected, the only step left is producing diagnostics for unused headers.

 #### Issuing warnings